belongtothenight/belongtothenight.github.io/docs/HOW_TO/how_to_LINUX-auto_launch_program_on_boot.md

 ### Step 3: (optional) Routine Execution

-In this step, let's create a timer service/daemon that will routinely trigger our service/daemon, which in turn will launch our program.
+In this step, let's create a timer service that will routinely trigger our service, which in turn will launch our program.

 1. Create a service file in path `/lib/systemd/system/<service_name>.timer`, which can very depending on the Linux distribution you are using.
 This is proven to work on both Ubuntu and Raspbian.
     ```bash